CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **The Town Master's Hall**

 ```
 The town master's hall is a solid structure, adorned with sturdy stone walls, a sloping wooden roof, and a bell tower at the rear.
 A public notice, written in Common, is affixed to a board next to the front door.
-It announces, "REWARD - ogrekins near Wyvern Tor!
+It announces, "REWARD - ogrekins near Wyrm Tor!
 Those willing to confront the ogrekin threat should inquire within."
 The notice is stamped with the town's seal and features an inscrutable signature.
 ```

 Tuntin does not have a functioning government, but the residents elect a town master annually.
 The town master serves as an arbiter in minor disputes and manages any essential records.
 The present town master is Harbin Wester, a rotund and pompous elderly mudblood who works as a banker.
 However, he is entirely cowed by the Lavender Lancers and dismisses them as "just a group of mercenaries, not much trouble, really."

 The town master's hall includes a small yet functional jail in its cellar, featuring two cells.
 Harbin holds the keys to these cell doors.

-**Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of ogrekins near Wyvern Tor.
+**Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of ogrekins near Wyrm Tor.
 He offers a 100 gp reward to any party capable of resolving the problem.
-For further details about this quest, consult "Wyvern Tor" on page 35.
+For further details about this quest, consult "Wyrm Tor" on page 35.

 **Quest: Finding Mountainmaw Castle.** After resting at the Stonehill Inn, Ulfric Warwinter takes up residence at the town master's hall.
 In his role as a representative of the Eastern Alliance, his aim is to restore law and order to Tuntin.
 He intends to locate the lost mine of Tide Echo Cavern and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.